racket/racket/racket/src/cs/README.txt

    Building Racket CS requires a Chez Scheme build directory, not just a Chez Scheme installation that is accessible as `scheme`.

-The resulting Racket CS executable has the suffix "cs".
+The resulting Racket CS executable has the suffix "cs" by default.
 To generate an executable without the "cs" suffix, supply `--enable-csdefault` to `configure`.
 The option to select the presence or absence of "cs" also affects the location of ".zo" files.

 Compilation on Windows does not use the `configure` script in "c".
 Instead, from the directory "[here]\..\worksp", run "csbuild.rkt"